Major Requirements & Related Programs

 Research Emphasis

-An optional research emphasis pertains equally to students completing the biology major with or without one of the optional tracks.
+An optional research emphasis pertains equally to students completing the biology major with or without one of the optional specializations (p.
+4).
 The research emphasis and an appropriate grade performance qualify a student for Latin honors.
-A student who fulfills the research emphasis but does not meet the grade requirements for Latin honors receives a research milestone on the transcript.
+A student who fulfills the research emphasis receives a research milestone on the transcript.
+See the requirements (p.
+4) for details on qualifying for Latin honors through biology.
 The research emphasis comprises the following work in addition to the biology major requirements.

-1. Six units of independent research (Bio 500).
+1. Six units of independent research (Biol 4950, etc.).
 In most cases, independent study leading to a research emphasis starts no later than spring of the junior year.
 Most students work full time on this research during the summer following their junior year and complete their work during the senior year.
-Units of Biol 500 may be either credit units or audit units.
-Students receiving pay for research should explore the audit unit option.
+See pages 16-18 for further information about Biology Independent Research.

 2. A paper written by the student and judged by the mentor to be worthy of recognition.
 The paper should be written in the style of a scientific article for a professional journal, with abstract, introduction, materials and methods, results, and discussion.
 The research thesis should reflect substantial effort.
 The introduction should put the work into biological context and thoroughly review relevant literature.
 The methods section should be more extensive than a journal article’s and should demonstrate that the student understands the methods used.
 Results and discussion may be combined or presented separately.
 Tables, figures, and bibliographies should be used to present results and should be in standard journal-style form.
 Extensive or complete results are not required for a thesis to be acceptable.
 Discussion of incomplete results and problems encountered may be appropriate when experiments have not yielded significant results.
 Because a student rarely completely solves a problem within the available time, an indication of what should be done next is often appropriate.